banyancomputer/wasm-worker/README.md

 # Functionality to Implement
 - [x] Implement a simple web worker in wasm
 - [x] 2 stage process with a web worker with progress updates
+- [x] Basic state management with a web worker using local storage
 - [x] Implement a simple web worker in wasm with a shared channel
 - [ ] Parallelize a simple task with rayon in wasm, maybe the writing of the hash chunks